Mr-TalhaIlyas/Openpose-docker/README.md

 # RUN cmake -D CUDA_TOOLKIT_ROOT_DIR=/usr/local/cuda-11.3/bin/ -DBUILD_PYTHON=ON .. && make -j `nproc`
 WORKDIR /openpose
 ```
 You have to download the `models` and `3rdparty` models yourself.
-Use following links to do it. [#1602](https://github.com/CMU-Perceptual-Computing-Lab/openpose/issues/1602) and [#2230](https://github.com/CMU-Perceptual-Computing-Lab/openpose/issues/2230)
+Use following links to do it. [#1602](https://github.com/CMU-Perceptual-Computing-Lab/openpose/issues/1602) and [#2230](https://github.com/CMU-Perceptual-Computing-Lab/openpose/issues/2230) or you can download from my Gdrive as below.

 ### Download these 2 links (G Driver):
 G Drive version: